 In the EA we will discuss impacts that could occur as a result of the construction and operation of the proposed project under these general headings:

 - Geology and soils;

 - Vegetation and wildlife;

 - Endangered and threatened species; and

 We will also evaluate reasonable alternatives to the proposed project or portions of the project, and make recommendations on how to lessen or avoid impacts on the various resource areas.

-The EA will present our independent analysis of the issues.
-The EA will be available in the public record through eLibrary.
-We will consider all comments on the EA before making our recommendations to the Commission.
-To ensure we have the opportunity to consider and address your comments, please carefully follow the instructions in the Public Participation section, beginning on page 2.
+Our independent analysis of the issues will be presented in the EA.
+The EA will be placed in the public record and, depending on the comments received during the scoping process, may be published and distributed to the public.
+A comment period will be allotted if the EA is published for review.
+We will consider all comments on the EA before we make our recommendations to the Commission.
+To ensure your comments are considered, please carefully follow the instructions in the Public Participation section beginning on page 5.

 Consultations Under Section 106 of the National Historic Preservation Act

 In accordance with the Advisory Council on Historic Preservation's implementing regulations for section 106 of the National Historic Preservation Act, we are using this notice to initiate consultation with applicable State Historic Preservation Office(s), and to solicit their views and those of other government agencies, interested Indian Tribes, and the public on the project's potential effects on historic properties.
 We will define the project-specific Area of Potential Effects (APE) in consultation with the SHPO(s) as the project is further developed.
 On natural gas facility projects, the APE at a minimum encompasses all areas subject to ground disturbance (examples include construction right-of-way, contractor/pipe storage yards, compressor stations, and access roads).
 Our EA for this project will document Start Printed Page 22694our findings on the impacts on historic properties and summarize the status of consultations under section 106.